 Various medical professionals have since weighed in on whether or not all arsenic is toxic.
 Some arguing that Oz was causing unnecessary panic and just looking for publicity.
 Others cited studies that showed that organic arsenic can actually convert to the inorganic and toxic arsenic.
 Many of us aren't sure how to feel about this.

-OK, so let me get this straight: I can no longer send my child to school with the all American lunch, peanut butter and jelly – possible peanut allergies, on white bread – bleached flour bad, those cute little carrots – I got that email saying they were dangerous and dipped in chlorine – now I have to peel the regular ones again – thank you very much, Oreos – exactly whose idea was it to put the calories and fat content on the labels?
+OK, so let me get this straight: I can no longer send my child to peanut butter and jelly – possible peanut allergies, on white bread – bleached flour bad, those cute little carrots – I got that email saying they were dangerous and dipped in chlorine – now I have to peel the regular ones again – thank you very much, Oreos – exactly whose idea was it to put the calories and fat content on the labels?
 And now, an apple juice box.
 Is nothing sacred?